WHERE TO START

 The Children’s Program

-We want to make sure that we make these programs available to as many children as possible.
+We want to make these programs available to as many children as possible.
 If you or any patients you know have children that would be interested in participating in the A.L.S.
-Family Charitable Foundation’s children’s program please contact us with the names, telephone numbers, and/or e-mail address of the families.
+Family Charitable Foundation’s children’s program, please email email@example.com with the names, telephone numbers, and/or e-mail address of the families.

-Provides funds for individuals or groups of patients or caregivers to enjoy an outing of their choosing.
+Provides funds for individuals, groups of patients, or caregivers to enjoy an outing of their choosing.

 The Respite Care Grant Program

 This program provides assistance for respite care to patient caregivers.
-These grants will allow the caregiver a break from the rigors of their responsibility.
+These grants allow a caregiver a break from the rigors of their responsibility.

 A.L.S.
 Family Charitable Foundation, Inc., Scholarship